Learning to Defend by Learning to Attack: Experiments

 \section{Experiments}

-To demonstrate the effectiveness and computational efficiency of our methods, we conduct experiments over both CIFAR-10 and CIFAR-100 datasets.
+To demonstrate the effectiveness and computational efficiency of L2L, we conduct experiments over both CIFAR-10 and CIFAR-100 datasets.
 We compare our methods with original PGM training and adversarial interpolation training.
 All implementations are done in PyTorch with one single NVIDIA 2080 Ti GPU.
 Here we discuss the white-box setting, which is the most direct way to evaluate the robustness.

 {\bf Classifier Network.} All experiments adopt a 34-layer wide residual network (WRN-34-10, \cite{zagoruyko2016wide}) implemented by \cite{zhang2019theoretically} as the classifier network.
 For each method, we train the classifier network from scratch.